jmah76/e-choice/README.md

 Here's a mock-up of the app: https://www.figma.com/proto/6zSEWsKBcxPQR9AAlqsZLb/CDS?node-id=4%3A2&scaling=scale-down&page-id=0%3A1

+## Installation
+We plan for E-Choice to be avaliable on the Google Play Store and ITunes.

 ## About the Team:
-We're a group of students from the University of Toronto, who made this app for our Engineer Strategies and Practices class.
-Contact us at j.mah@mail.utoronto.ca
+We're a group of students from the University of Toronto who made this app for our Engineer Strategies and Practices class.
+Contact us at j.mah@mail.utoronto.ca.